audio-lab/audio-formant/readme.md

 ## What is formant?

 First off, there is a couple of [definitions of formant in wikipedia](https://en.wikipedia.org/wiki/Formant) for background.
-Here is an opinionated concept of formant is used.
+Here is opinionated concept of formant used.

-Formant is a sound primitive, able to describe/produce atomic signal oscillation in terms of _frequency_, _amplitude_ and _quality_.
+Formant is a sound primitive, able to describe/produce atomic signal oscillation in terms of _frequency_, _intensity_ and _quality_.
 The idea is inspired by [HSL color model](https://en.wikipedia.org/wiki/HSL_and_HSV) applied to sound, where hue is frequency, saturation is quality and lightness is amplitude.
 The idea is reminiscent of [stochastic harmonic oscillator](), where noise is used as a driving signal.
-Practically it can be seend as a bandpass filter applied to the white noise.
-In reality it can be found in almost any harmonic oscillator, starting from vocal tract - the noise is used as a driving signal, therefore there is uncertainty, or quality of produced sound.
+Practically it can be seen as a bandpass filter applied to white noise.
+In reality it can be found in almost any harmonic oscillator, starting from vocal tract - the noise is used as a driving signal, therefore there is uncertainty of produced sound.

+> TODO: rework this part

 _Frequency_ is similar to the notion of frequency in [phasor](https://en.wikipedia.org/wiki/Phasor), but it is expressed in unitless relative manner. _0_ is a constant level, _1_ is a fundamental frequency _f0_, _0.5_ — half of _f0_, 2 — twice of _f0_, etc. By that, frequency can relate one formant to other as overtone or modulation, and can be rendered into any needed pitch.
 Intuitively frequency displays massiveness, as more massive objects expose lower frequencies, see [simple harmonic motion](https://en.wikipedia.org/wiki/Simple_harmonic_motion).